 12 Ongoing Monitoring Best Practices

-Here are 12 best practices to keep in mind for your ongoing monitoring efforts:
+Here are 12 best practices to keep in mind for your third-party continuous monitoring efforts:

-- Monitor consumer complaints, which are submitted internally or from online sources such as the CFPB complaint database.
+- Monitor consumer complaints submitted internally or from online sources such as the CFPB complaint database.

 - Create Google Alerts.
-Each alert can be specific to your vendor and include keywords which would cause concern if triggered.
+Each alert can be specific to your vendor and include keywords that would cause concern if triggered.

-- Implement performance review calls to address any service level concerns.
+- Implement regular vendor performance reviews to address quarterly performance and address any service level concerns.

 - Leverage social media outlets.
-Follow the vendor on LinkedIn, Twitter and Facebook and have updates sent to a separate email account so that your regular email doesn't get bogged down with the information.
+Follow the vendor on LinkedIn, Twitter, and Facebook.
+Have updates sent to a separate email account, so your regular email doesn't get bogged down with information.

-- Subscribe to industry articles which may highlight the vendor type.
+- Subscribe to industry articles that may highlight the vendor type.

 - Check regularly for any litigation or enforcement actions.